Homework: Radio Play

 - Spatialize: Use Ambisonic Spatializer to spatialize monophonic audio files in stereo binaural and save the results.
 Use headphones or earbuds.

 - Automatic Mix: Compose the stereo files into a final mix using a webchuck script which will position the spatialized files in time with respect to each other.
-Example programmed sequence of clips (demonstrating different spatializations).
+This webapp example plays a programmed sequence of clips (demonstrating different spatializations).

-- Save: Save the final webchuck mix using the record feature and name it
+- IDE Record: Save the final webchuck mix to a .wav file using the IDE record feature and rename it

 hw4.wav-- this single stereo .wav file will have binaural content so it'll need headphones or earbuds for listening.